jeffreyadams/atlasofliegroups-docs/help_git.rst

 Help with git
 =============

 `git <https://git-scm.com/>`_ is a distributed version control system.
 It helps developers handle their projects.
 Git is easy to learn.
 It is also free and open source.
+One advantage of using ``git`` is that the latest version of the software is always there

 This page is organized into the following sections: